 "One Case At A Time"

-That simple phrase is printed on a small sign I see each time I enter the courtroom.
+That simple phrase was guidance to me each time I donned my judge’s robe and entered the courtroom.
 It reminds me of a simple principle: while some cases may seem small or of little importance compared with others, every case is of great importance to the parties involved.
 Every one of the cases on file in my court is entitled to be treated as if it is the only matter in court when it is called before the bench.

-My role in jurisprudence is a small one.
-None of my decisions will likely affect the ebb and flow of society in any grand sense.
-My work does, however affect people in ways that can be substantial.
-If I am a careful steward of my responsibilities in this court, the cause of justice is served, and our republic will remain stronger for it.
+A judge’s role in jurisprudence is a small one.
+No single decision will likely affect the ebb and flow of society in any grand sense.
+A judge’s work does, however, affect people in ways that can be substantial.
+If I am a careful steward of my responsibilities in court, the cause of justice is served, and our republic will remain stronger for it.

-I am dedicated to deciding all matters impartially and without regard to partisan interests, media coverage or other outside influence.
-I am also committed to reducing the cost of lawsuits by being thoroughly prepared, being familiar with the law applicable in each case, and making prompt rulings on matters before me.
-I pledge to conduct court proceedings with patience and dignity, and to treat witnesses, jurors, attorneys and litigants with respect and courtesy.
-I am honored that a large majority of Houston Bar Association members rated me among the best judges in Harris County.
+I can help reduce the cost of lawsuits by being thoroughly prepared by reading filed materials and being familiar with the law applicable in each instance coming before the court and making prompt rulings on matters before me.
+I have demonstrated that I know how to conduct court proceedings with patience and dignity, while treating witnesses, jurors, attorneys and litigants with respect and courtesy.
+I pledge to do that every day, if elected.